cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 For the web, this means that the requests can be validated and executed without relying on a central authority.
 For example, a [decentralized web application (dApp)](https://en.wikipedia.org/wiki/Decentralized_application) operating as a social network can interact with a blockchain to ensure that each user identity is legit, and that their payments (or other types of transactions) are secure and transparent.
 Indeed, the promise of decentralized finance (DeFi) platforms is to offer financial services without traditional banking institutions.
-Although descentralization is not a silver bullet, it has the potential to create of a more user-centric internet, with full data ownership and privacy.
+Although descentralization is not a silver bullet, it has the potential to create a more user-centric internet, with full data ownership and privacy.

 ## WebAssembly